 How to play: The group splits into two teams.
 The cups should be arranged in a pyramid shape at either end of the table, and then filled about halfway up with drink (keep a couple of cans on hand to top up, as spillages are fairly likely).

 Each team then takes it in turns to throw a ping pong ball into the cups at the opposite end of the table – every time they get one in, the other team must remove the cup and drink the beer in it (an honour which will usually be bestowed upon the groom).
 The winners are the team that still has cups left at the end of the game.

 3. Wizard’s Staff

-You will need: Tape, access to cans of beer (from the bar, or your own supply)
+You will need: Tape and access to cans of beer or a drink of your choice.

 How to play: A wizard’s wisdom comes from - you guessed it - beer!
 So you need to get drinking.
 Every time a member of the party finishes their drink, they keep the can and use it to build their staff – with every can you drink, you can add a level to your status, so four cans means you can refer to yourself as a ‘level four wizard’.

 The aim of the game is to get the biggest staff, but there are lots of hilarious variations you can add to make it more exciting, such as rules like not being allowed to put the staff down, or having to face a ‘boss’ (think Jack Daniels, or Johnnie Walker) at certain intervals.

 You could even have wizard names and different levels to work towards.

 Oh, and obviously you can’t discard your finished staff without having a duel.